dat-ecosystem-archive/dat-node/readme.md

 Remember, if you are downloading - metadata and file downloads will happen automatically once you join the network!

-Dat runs on a peer to peer network, sometimes there may not be anyone online for a particular key.
+dat runs on a peer to peer network, sometimes there may not be anyone online for a particular key.
 You can make your application more user friendly by using the callback in `joinNetwork`:

 ```js
 // Downloading <key> with joinNetwork callback